AboodAlshariqi/RecipeManagerApp/Project 3/README.md

-# Recipe Manager App
+# Car MSRP Prediction App

-A digital recipe book built with Python and Streamlit.
-Store, search, scale, rate, and track your favorite recipes—all backed by a simple CSV file, no database required.
+A machine learning web app built with Python and Streamlit.
+Estimate the Manufacturer's Suggested Retail Price (MSRP) of a vehicle based on its specifications, performance metrics, and features using a pre-trained regression model.

 ## Problem Statement

-This app gives you one simple place to store your recipes, search them by ingredient, get random meal inspiration, and rate them based on what you liked the most.
+Navigating the car market can be difficult when trying to determine a fair price for a vehicle.
+This app gives you a simple, interactive tool to input a car's specifications—such as make, year, engine horsepower, cylinders, and fuel efficiency—and instantly receive a data-driven MSRP estimation to help you make informed buying or selling decisions.

 ## Features

 ### Core Features
-- **Add a new recipe** — name, ingredients, prep time, instructions, and difficulty level
-- **Search by ingredient** — find every recipe that uses a specific ingredient
-- **View all recipes** — see every recipe's name and prep time at a glance
-- **Random recipe suggestion and scaling** — can't decide what to cook?
-Let the app pick for you, adjust a random recipe's ingredient quantities to match your desired number of servings.
-- **Categorization** — tag recipes as Breakfast, Lunch, Dinner, or Dessert, and browse by category
-- **Ingredient scaling** — adjust any recipe's ingredient quantities to match your desired number of servings
-- **Ratings** — rate recipes 1–5 stars and sort your collection by rating
-- Cooking history — track recipes that have been cooked, record the number of times each recipe was made, and store the latest cooking date.
-The app can also suggest recipes that have not been cooked recently.
-- Shopping list generation — select multiple recipes and automatically generate a combined shopping list by extracting ingredients and merging duplicate items with their total quantities.
+- **Comprehensive Input Selection** — specify the car's Make, Model, Year, and structural details like Number of Doors and Vehicle Size/Style.
+- **Performance Metrics** — input Engine HP, Engine Cylinders, and Engine Fuel Type to capture the powertrain's value.
+- **Efficiency & Popularity** — factor in City and Highway MPG, along with the car brand's popularity score.
+- **Real-Time Prediction** — instantly calculates the estimated MSRP using a pre-trained machine learning pipeline.
+- **Automated Feature Engineering** — automatically calculates derived metrics (like Engine HP per Cylinder and Engine HP per Year) behind the scenes to feed the model exactly what it needs.

 ## Tech Used

 - **Python** — core logic
 - **Streamlit** — interactive web interface
-- **pandas** — data storage and manipulation
+- **pandas** — data structuring and preparation
-- **CSV** — persistent recipe storage, no database needed
+- **joblib** — loading the pre-trained machine learning model
+- **scikit-learn** — (backend) used for training the machine learning model pipeline

 ## Project Structure

-helper.py         # All core logic — functions for loading, saving, searching,
-                   adding, rating, and scaling recipes

-recipeapp.py       # Streamlit app — the user interface
+app.py           # Streamlit app — the user interface and prediction logic model.pkl        # The pre-trained machine learning pipeline/model
-apprecipes.csv     # Recipe data storage (created automatically on first run)
+data.csv         # The dataset (optional depending on implementation, used for EDA/training)

 ## How to Run

 1. Clone this repository
-2. Install the required packages: pip install streamlit pandas
+2. Install the required packages: pip install streamlit pandas joblib scikit-learn
+3. Ensure `model.pkl` is in the same directory as the script.
-3. Run the app:
+4. Run the app:
-   streamlit run recipeapp.py
+   streamlit run app.py

-## DEMO and APP link
+## APP link

-   Here is the link to the app (https://recipemanagerapp-mq9pkyev3o5r4kmgjpngkw.streamlit.app/)
+   Here is the link to the app (Insert your Streamlit Cloud link here)

-   DEMO VIDEO of the app (https://videotourl.com/videos/1783625914593-40219336-e986-47ed-a1e5-ea152fdc9786.mp4)

 ## Author